 Early maritime history

 The maritime history of coastal Turkey is almost as old as the art of sailing itself.
-Accordingly, in the Underwater Archaeological Museum in Bodrum are the remains of the world’s oldest known shipwreck.
-The wreck was discovered close to the small seaside village of Kas.
+Accordingly, in the Underwater Archaeological Museum in Bodrum, the remains of the world’s oldest known shipwreck.
+The wreck was discovered close to the small Mediterranean seaside village of Kas.

 The Goddess Leto

 The Turkish coast and has a typical Mediterranean climate.
 The hot summers are from June to the end of August.
 During the season, temperatures range between 28 and 35°C. The sun shines about 300 days/year.
-Most of the time even in October and November, this region of Turkey is fairly warm and perfect for great sailing.
+Even in October and November, most of the ti of Turkey is fairly warm and perfect for great sailing.
 The area has the most extended sailing season in the Med.

 This Aegean region around Marmaris experiences the strong Meltemi winds during most of the summer.
 Up to 25 knots, Meltemi winds blow west along the coast.
 So this is an excellent place to hone your tacking skills if sailing westward!
 The water temperature is between 25°C and 28°C in summer.

 If you are a novice sailor, sailing to the east will find you considerably weaker winds.
-The best option is often to hire a skipper, that way you can enjoy the thrill of a good gust on the water, while someone else does the work!
+The best option is often to hire a skipper so you can enjoy the thrill of a good gust on the water while someone else does the work!

 See other destination Turkey, Fethiye, South of France, Gocek, Split.